 Determine whether you're using a Mac with Apple silicon, then follow the appropriate steps:

 Turn on your Mac and continue to press and hold the power button until you see the startup options window.
-Click the gear icon labelled Options, then click Continue.
+Click the gear icon labeled Options, then click Continue.

-Make sure your Mac is connected to the Internet.
+Make sure that your Mac has a connection to the internet.
 Then turn on your Mac and immediately press and hold Command (⌘)-R until you see an Apple logo or other image.

-If you're asked to select a user you know the password for, select the user, click Next and enter their administrator password.
+If you're asked to select a user you know the password for, select the user, click Next, then enter their administrator password.

 Select Reinstall macOS from the utilities window in macOS Recovery, then click Continue and follow the onscreen instructions.

 - If the installer asks to unlock your disk, enter the password you use to log in to your Mac.

 - If the installer doesn't see your disk, or it says that it can't install on your computer or volume, you might need to erase your disk first.